Ationet/ationetdocs/ATIONet_Dynamic_QR_Code_Payments-EN.md

 When the QR code is generated for an specific transaction, the POS's Backend Get The Transaction status with a pollin process using the [Transaction status API](#Get-Sale-Method)

-Once the payment is completed by a customer, the POS's Backend can confirm the transaction status by Polling  the Transaction Status API.

 ```
-Note: Customers cannot change the order amount in their app on scanning the particular Transaction QR code.
+Polling : Setup a polling process after regular intervals using the Transaction Status API.
+To get the best results out of a status query, you should check the status 8 times/minute.

 ```

 ### STEP 4: Customer scans Dynamic QR code

-Once the QR is generted the POS's Backend should start to polling process to confirm the transaction status.
+When the QR code is generated for an specific transaction, the customer scans that QR code and pays using Ationet Driver App payment.
+The customer is notified about the payment status on their Ationet Driver App  after the successful completion of payment.
+If you want to implement a new client app you can check the specification of the [create sale api](#Sale-Method).

 ```
-Polling - Setup a polling process after regular intervals 8 times/minute
+Note: Customers cannot change the Transaction amount in their app on scanning the particular order QR code.
 ```

 ### Integration Checklist